patrickod/blog/content/post/2018-01-24-making-again.markdown

 the front panel mounted.
 ![Ubust partially assembled front panel](/images/making-again/uburst-wip-2.jpg)

-I have completed the assembly of all the SMD components on the back side of the board and will this evening once I've finished writing this piece hopefully complete the through hole parts remaining on the far side of the board.
-I unfortunately don't have all the pieces necessary to finish the build tonight as I'm missing the small potentiometers that serve as the attenuator controls for the CV inputs.
-Thankfully there are a handful of small merchants in the US that stock these niche components so it was easy to source them.
-With any luck they'll arrive this weekend.
+At the time of writing the module is very near completely assembled, with all of the SMD components on the back side of the board and the vast majority of the through-hole parts installed.
+The final parts that I need to finish assembly are the potentiometers that serve as attenuator controls for the various CV inputs which I hope will arrive in the mail in the coming days.
+Unfortunately due to certain components being niche or in short supply it is not always possible to source all of the parts listed in a given Eurorack module's BOM (Bill of Materials) from a single vendor such as Mouser.
+Thankfully however there is a great ecosystem of small vendors that stock all things Eurorack which we can turn to for the final elusive items.

 Once I have the assembly complete and the power supply pinout confirmed on the Module Tester the next challenge will be flashing the STM32 with the Clouds firmware.
-This is done using the JTAG pins on the board.
+This is done using the JTAG headers on the board.
 I've done some reading which suggests that I should be able to use my [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate) with a more recent community supported firmware upgrade in combination with a tool called OpenOCD